inexorgame-obsolete/media-essential-pre-open-source/readme.md

 }

 ```
-Don't let this frighten you, there is a nice little GUI that takes care of writing the .json for you.
+Don't let this frighten you, there will be a nice little GUI that takes care of writing the .json for you.

-## How can I get involved / contribute
+## How can I get involved / contribute?
-We're hiring anyone who want's to contribute!
-Just get in contact with us, send a patch or open a issue and we'll take care of it..
+Have a look in our [wiki](https://github.com/inexor-game/data/wiki/How-to-contribute-content).